oaflindberg/dotfiles/README.md

     ./script/sync
     ```

-8. Install the 2 fonts located in the fonts.zip
+8. Install the 2 fonts located in the fonts.zip.

-9. Setup Visual Studio Code and sync settings with Gist.
+9. Install [this extension](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) and sync VSCode settings.

-10. Load iTerm2 settings located in the iTerm2 folder
+10. Load iTerm2 settings located in the iTerm2 folder.
 > *Settings -> General -> Preferences -> Load preferences from a custom folder or URL*